 There is a worldwide conspiracy to thwart men and women of exceptional caliber from exerting brainpower beyond the sheepfold.
 Don’t be swayed by any awesome phenomenon or product that could distract your mind from generating its own innovative thoughts – whether it is a latest gadget that could make obsolete or redundant your mental skills, or a sweeping corporate fad that belittles a timeless virtue, or an alluring doctrine from spiritual gurus that rationalizes an aberrant lifestyle.

-Beware of teachers, preachers and researchers who ease your need to think your own ideas and generate your own original ways to make your life and other’s lives more productive, enjoyable and meaningful.
-When you are an original thinker, constantly applying newer and more effective methods to make work more rewarding for yourself and others, you are automatically ensuring the perpetual usefulness of your achievements.
+Beware of teachers, preachers, and researchers who ease your need to think your own ideas and generate your own original ways to make your life and other’s lives more productive, enjoyable, and meaningful.
+When you are an original thinker, constantly applying newer and more effective methods to make work more rewarding for yourself and others, you are automatically ensuring the perpetual worthiness of your achievements.

 So, if you want to be an achiever whose work is always in demand, be constantly fresh and daring in your thoughts, and keep moving from one innovative level to a higher level.
 Think for yourself, and you have already placed yourself on a future pinnacle of achievements where the usefulness of your work will last even beyond your generation.